Modelling socio-technical transition patterns and pathways." Journal of Artificial Societies & Social Simulation 11 (2008): 7."

 Uncertain climate: An investigation into public scepticism about anthropogenic climate change."
 Global Environmental Change (2011)."

-Conclusion: What have we learnt and where do we go from here?"
+Introduction: Opportunities and limitations to engaging individuals with climate change and energy."
 In Engaging the public with climate change: behaviour change and communication, edited by L. Whitmarsh, S. O'Neill and Lorenzoni.
 I. London: Earthscan, 2010."

 Public engagement with carbon and climate change: To what extent is the public ‘carbon capable’?"
 Global Environmental Change 21, no. 1 (2011): 56-65."